Lordlammington/PetstoreAPI/README.md

 # Pet Store API
-This is the reworked version of the petsore API done for a job interview at UNIFY solutions.
+This is the reworked version of the petstore API done for a job interview at UNIFY solutions.

 # **Business Requirements (The Email sent to me many moons ago)**